 It’s just not your mom’s real estate market anymore!
 As the millennial generation gets older, many of the typical adult goals start lining up, demanding to be met.
 Finishing college, getting married, buying homes, and having children are just a few, but many young people are beginning to shy away from the idea of buying homes and settling down.

-- Take advantage of anyone who will answer your questions, whether it’s a distant relative or a real estate agent in Fairfax, Virginia.
+- Take advantage of anyone who will answer your questions, whether it’s a distant relative or a real estate agent.
 Separate opinion from fact, and fact-check everything you hear.
-The more prepared you are, the easier the process will be in the long run.
+The more prepared you are, the easier the home buying process will be in the long run.

 - Don’t fall for the ‘renting is always cheaper’ myth.
 Long term renting is a quicksand trap that too many young people get sucked into.
 Don’t assume you can’t buy.
 Many studies show the price of renting is rising, versus the quickly declining interest rates.
 It’s becoming easier to buy, so keep your eyes peeled for opportunities to break the rent cycle.

 Buying a home doesn’t have to be a terrible experience, and it doesn’t have to be something you only dream about at night.
 If you’ve found a place where you, a spouse, or an existing family would like to settle down, consider house listings for the area, talk to a real estate agent, and begin planning for the future.
 Buying a home as a millennial has never been easier, so take the leap and become a homeowner!